Not a member? You should join Listal here. Existing members Login here

 In conclusion, I cant quite find the words to explain how much I love this film, and what it makes me feel....other than 'happy'.
 It is typical Wes Anderson stuff.
 If you liked Tenenbaums and Life Aquatic, you will definitely love this movie.
 It is slow paced, it is subtle, it is unique and complex yet simple.
 I could not recommend this enough, but (I cant say this without sounding pretentious), my high recommendation is exclusively to folk of a higher brow.

-A Matter of Life and Death (Stairway to Heaven) review
+A Matter of Life and Death review

-Posted : 1 year, 6 months ago on 25 May 2008 02:20 (A review of A Matter of Life and Death (Stairway to Heaven))
+Posted : 15 years, 11 months ago on 25 May 2008 07:20 (A review of A Matter of Life and Death)

 A really clever plot, and a beautiful film in general.
 I don't want to give a synopsis; its so clever, I think it would be too much of a spoiler.
 This romance/war film is timeless and should be viewed by everyone, no exceptions.